 Whether you are on the Keto or a Gluten-Free diet or not, your family will gobble up my creamy version of the iconic Green Bean Casserole for the holidays.
 It's made with fresh green beans and NO cream of mushroom canned soup!
+Make it this summer when green beans are at their peak!

 I've changed several things from the Campbell's soup "old faithful" recipe-fresh green beans for canned, cream cheese and fresh mushrooms for cream of mushroom soup, and crispy crunchy pork rinds crushed on top for Ritz crackers.